 Seasoning, in this case, has nothing to do with salt or spices.
 Instead, it describes a hard, protective coating that's formed by heating incredibly thin layers of fat (like oil) on the cast iron.
 As the fat is heated, it bonds to the metal and to itself in a process called polymerization, as the fat converts into a form of plastic.
 After enough layers of seasoning have been applied, what you end up with is not a greasy coating but a hard, blackened skin that protects the metal.
 Fortunately for us cooks, it also has nonstick properties that make even the most stick-prone foods (think: fried eggs) a pleasure when using cast iron.

-When you buy a new cast iron skillet, it almost always comes from the factory with some degree of pre-seasoning on it, but you'll generally want to lay down a few more on top of that to make sure it's good.
+You read through our cast iron skillet review, and decided it was time to buy yourself a new pan.
+Excellent call.
+Your new cast iron skillet will almost always comes from the factory with some degree of pre-seasoning on it, but you'll generally want to lay down a few more on top of that to make sure it's good.
 (If you get a vintage skillet that's not in great shape, you'll want to consult our guide to restoring cast iron, which includes instructions on how to strip off old seasoning and rust.)
 Once you've added your own layers of seasoning, just use the pan, and you'll be good to go for years upon years.

 Step 1: Wash and Dry Your Pan